Academic Catalog

 Ocean County College has developed policies and procedures which comply fully with the intent of this legislation, thereby ensuring students access to their educational records and protecting such individuals’ rights to privacy by limiting the transferability of their records without their consent.

 The other major aspect of the Privacy Act of 1974 refers to the release of information concerning students.
 Other than the information listed below, hereafter referred to as “directory information”, the written consent of the student must be obtained before data can be released about that student.
-This applies to potential employers, schools where students may wish to transfer, reference checks, parents, spouses, etc. “Directory information,” on the other hand, is information which may be released by the college unless a student notifies the Records Office that such information in part or in whole is not to be released.
+This applies to potential employers, schools where students may wish to transfer, reference checks, parents, spouses, etc. “Directory information,” on the other hand, is information which may be released by the college unless a student notifies the Registration & Records Office that such information in part or in whole is not to be released.
 “Directory information” includes the following: student’s name; student’s address; student’s telephone listing; date and place of birth; major field of study; participation in officially recognized activities and sports; weight and height, if a member of an athletic team; dates of attendance; degrees and awards received; and most recent previous educational agency or institution attended by the student.

 Additionally, the following information is available for the privileged use of the members of the Vice President of Student Affairs’ staff and the faculty of Ocean County College.
 This information may not be released to any other parties without the written consent of the student and is considered confidential: